tonghuikang/swe-sharing/slides.md

 <!--
 What you see on the website or the phone app is the work of the Frontend Engineer

-Of course the phone app usually does not work by itself, it reads data from somewhere called the database.
+Of course the phone app usually does not work by itself, it needs information, it reads information from somewhere called the database.
-This is done by the Backend Engineer
+This is managed by the Backend Engineer

 The Reliability Engineer ensures that the product works, code is deployed and downtime is avoided